leandromoreira/fake-as-fuck/README.md

 Once I had thought about a bunch of subproblems, I wrote code trying to solve them.

-For instance I wrote a small function to randomly generate names based on some rules:
+For repeated input values, I wrote a small function to randomly generate names based on some arbibrary rules:
 ```python
 us_first_names  = ["Alice", "Bob"]
 us_middle_names = ["L.", "N."]